Transportation framework data includes six components: roads, trails,

-The strategic plan for addressing this state data need is being developed by a transportation data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.
+The strategic plan for addressing this state data need was being developed by a transportation data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.

 Tied inextricably to the economy and land use, transportation information is critical to private and public enterprise.
 Typical uses include: enhanced-911 dispatch and routing, school bus routing, commercial routing and delivery, pavement inventory and planning, land records integration, bikeways mapping, infrastructure planning and management, transit planning and routing, and network analysis.